A Guide to Celebrating International Day for Disaster Risk Reduction at Work

 For General Workplaces

 Organize workshops, training sessions, drills, and seminars that focus on disaster preparedness, risk management, and resilience-building strategies.
 Invite experts to discuss relevant topics such as emergency response plans, evacuation procedures, and safety protocols.
-After, follow these up with mobile-ready training materials and courses that can be accessed anytime.
+Follow these up with mobile-ready training materials and courses t hat can be accessed at any time.

-Empower workers to observe proper safety and disaster preparedness protocols on their with ready-made checklists for emergencies.
+Empower workers to observe proper safety and disaster preparedness protocols with the help of their ready-made checklists for emergencies.
 They can use these to ensure their personal first aid kits are sufficiently stocked, they have the necessary contact numbers, and they know of the proper evacuation and emergency procedures.

-Checklists also help ensure that workplace equipment, tools, and assets are in good working condition, which is essential in preparing and preventing disasters.
+These preparedness checklists also help ensure that workplace equipment, tools, and assets are in good working condition, which is essential in preparing for and preventing disasters.

-As part of your company’s Corporate Social Responsibility (CSR) efforts, consider creating and implementing initiatives that give employees a chance to participate in local community events related to disaster risk reduction.
+As part of your company’s Corporate Social Responsibility (CSR) efforts, consider creating and implementing initiatives that give employees a chance to participate in local community events related to DRR.
 This could involve volunteering for organizations focused on emergency preparedness or participating in local drills.

 For Schools